 Key findings this quarter

-The results show that participants who reoffended did so later than non-participants.
-More participants would need to be available for analysis in order to determine the way in which the programme affects the rate and frequency of reoffending, but this should not be taken to mean that the programme fails to affect it.
+The overall results show that more people would need to have completed the programme and be available for analysis.
+In order to determine the way in which the programme affects a person’s reoffending behaviour, but this should not be taken to mean that the programme fails to affect it.

 The bulletin is produced and handled by the Ministry’s analytical professionals and production staff.
-Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State – Minister for Prisons and Probation, Permanent Secretary, Director General of Prisons, Offender and Youth Justice Policy, Chief Financial Officer, Director of Communication and Information, 9 Policy and Analytical Advisers for reducing re-offending and rehabilitation policy, 2 special advisor, 3 press officers, and 5 private secretaries.
+Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State – Minister for Prisons and Probation, Permanent Secretary, Director General of Offender Reform and Commissioning Group, Chief Financial Officer, Director of Communication and Information, 6 Policy and Analytical Advisers for reducing re-offending and rehabilitation policy, 2 special advisors, 3 press officers, and 5 private secretaries.